 We tracked the time breakdown across 23 campaigns we managed last year.
-The average campaign with 3 creators consumed 42 hours of operational work.
-Not creative strategy.
-Not brand planning.
-Pure operations — finding creators, negotiating rates, reviewing contracts, managing revision rounds, chasing deliverables, tracking performance.
+The average campaign with 3 creators consumed 42 hours of operational work, finding creators, negotiating rates, reviewing contracts, managing revision rounds, chasing deliverables, tracking performance.
+None of that is creative strategy or brand planning.
+It's pure operations.

 The hours nobody budgets for